 # 3 Zapier

 Zapier is a task automation tool that allows you to automate some boring tasks, and in particular to connect your applications/tools.
 For example, you can automatically receive an SMS when you receive a new email on your pro box or have a new lead page created in your CRM each time a person registers to your newsletter.

 With Tilkee, you can know and when your leads open your B2B Prospecting emails, how much time they spend reading, what links they click on, whether they open the attachment, and so on.
 In short, Tilkee makes it possible to follow very closely the behavior of your leads vis-à-vis your emails.
 The information this tool provides allows you to adjust your strategy and customize your relationship with the B2B Prospecting.

 LinkedIn is THE B2B social network par excellence.
 You can use it in several ways to do commercial prospecting.
 In particular, you can use LinkedIn and Enterprise pages to gain valuable insights into the companies you are targeting.

 # 6 Google Alerts

 Google Alerts makes it possible to track the new mentions of a company, a product, a sector of activity in the search engines.
-This tool makes it possible in particular to follow the news of your prospects or their sectors of activity, and to personalize the relation prospect, which is not useless with a view to personalization of your messages and your commercial speech.
+This tool makes it possible in particular to follow the news of your prospects or their sectors of activity, and to personalize the relation prospect, which is not useless with a view to the personalization of your messages and your commercial speech.

 # 7 Evernote

-Evernote allows you to take notes in an efficient, organized and intelligent way.
+Evernote allows you to take notes in an efficient, organized, and intelligent way.
 The notes are synchronized on all your devices (mobile and computer) and can be organized in notebooks.
 From a sales perspective, Evernote can be used to take notes during your appointments with your prospects, to be sure to remember no information!